Home

 1. Test the link: The mechanic will try to move the end link laterally and vertically to check for any excess play or noise.

-Sway bar links are a crucial suspension component, improving your vehicle’s suspension and handling.
-If you notice excessive body roll, strange noises, or uneven tire wear, there’s a good chance your links need replacing.
+Sway bar links are a crucial part of the suspension system, helping to prevent body roll and improve handling.
+If you notice a clunk noise, excessive body roll, or any other symptoms mentioned earlier, there’s a good chance your links need replacing.